A sampling algorithm to estimate the effect of fluctuations in particle physics data: Conclusions and outlook

-For the sake of completeness, it should also be noted that the proposed population-based perspective can lead to conceptual issues with reference to specific processes.
-For instance, when color connection plays a significant role, such as in Underlying Event, i.e. in interactions between proton remnants and between other partons in the protons, it may not always be possible to unambiguously associate individual particles with either signal or background.
-While we leave a more detailed investigation of this conceptual issue for future research, this approach is here proposed as a way of decomposing a given collection of particles into effective subpopulations thereby taking fluctuations into account.
-It is our opinion that this will cover many situations of practical relevance in physics analysis.
+We have described a novel sampling algorithm that uses a Markov Chain to estimate the shapes of signal and background PDFs from an input data set taking fluctuations into account, starting from initial conditions provided by high-statistics control samples.
+This article concentrates on the use of discriminating variables associated with particle-level kinematics.
+It is worth noticing that the algorithm is presented here neither as a classifier nor as a tool for physics analysis at the LHC.
+This contribution is a proof of concept of a new approach to data analysis in particle physics that aims to estimate the effect of fluctuations on the shapes of probability distributions, while contextually proposing a reformulation of background discrimination as a classification problem at the particle level.

+In particular, this study is a first step toward the development of future mixture decomposition techniques to quantify the effect of fluctuations on the shapes of particle-level probability distributions inside individual events at the LHC.
+We argue that using event-by-event templates to subtract background may improve the resolution of observables of interest, may increase the sensitivity in searches for new physics, and may reduce systematic uncertainties depending on the analysis.
+Since the number of particles in this study is in line with typical LHC charged particle multiplicities, these results are an encouraging starting point.
+It should also be noted that, although the present version of the algorithm concentrates on mixtures of one signal and one background subpopulation, this method can in principle be extended to more complex scenarios.

+It is worth noticing that efforts to eliminate noise in event-by-event analysis of multiparticle production documented in the heavy ion literature \cite{noise_QGP_01} are fundamentally different from this approach.
+As opposed to traditional techniques whereby functional forms are enforced on the PDFs and parameters are subsequently adjusted within the templates, this approach is based on a nonparametric statistical model that can in principle describe any deviation from the shapes of control sample templates due to fluctuations.
+Furthermore, this method builds on a novel population-based view of particle physics events, and reformulates background discrimination as a classification problem at the level of individual particles.

-Finally, it should be mentioned that the iterative nature of the algorithm can lead to a disadvantage with respect to established techniques in terms of execution time.
-However, the running time of the sampler corresponding to 1,000 iterations on the Monte Carlo data sets used in this study was $\sim20~\mbox{s}$ on a 2~GHz Intel Processor with 1~GB RAM, so still reasonable for offline use.
-In any case, given the parallelization potential of the sampler, which is related to a similar property of the Gibbs sampler \cite{geman}, improvements may be possible in this respect, for example using commodity Graphics Processing Units (GPUs) that have been used extensively both in particle physics and in other disciplines for compute-intensive applications.
+For the sake of completeness, it should be mentioned that a conceptual issue can in principle arise when color connection is involved \cite{gibbshep2_arxiv}, but it is our opinion that this technique can anyway cover many situations of practical relevance.
+It should also be noted that, due to its iterative nature, the algorithm can be outperformed by established methods in terms of execution time.
+However, the running time in this study was $\sim20~\mbox{s}$ on a 2~GHz Intel Processor with 1~GB RAM, and so still reasonable for offline use.
+Improvements may be possible in this respect \cite{gibbshep2_arxiv}.